Estadio Miguel Grau (Callao)

 Estadio Miguel Grau is a multi-use stadium in the Bellavista District of Callao, Peru.
 The stadium is part of the Sport Village of Callao (Villa Deportiva del Callao) or Yahuar Huaca, which is owned by the Callao Regional Government since 2011.
-Its use is available to several football teams in the region including Sport Boys, Universidad de San Martín and Academia Cantolao who play their home matches here for the Torneo Descentralizado.
-The stadium's maximum capacity is 17,000 and was inaugurated on 16 June 1996 with a match between Sport Boys and Deportivo Pesquero for the 1996 Torneo Descentralizado.
-The match was a 3–1 win for Sport Boys.
+Its use is available to several association football teams in the region, including the clubs Sport Boys Association, Universidad de San Martín and Academia Deportiva Cantolao who play their home matches here for the Torneo Descentralizado.
+The stadium's seating capacity is 17,000 people and was inaugurated on June 16, 1996 with a match between the Sport Boys and Deportivo Pesquero for the 1996 Torneo Descentralizado.
+The match was a 3–1 win for the Sport Boys.
 Floodlight towers were installed in 2003.